STEM Summer Research Project Descriptions

 Research in Analysis, specifically in Banach spaces.

-- Sarah Blythe – Biology & Neuroscience.
-(Two students)
+- Sarah Blythe – Biology & Neuroscience (Three to four students)

 My lab will be working on several projects involving the conservation and population genetics of crayfish.
 Students will learn common techniques of DNA extraction, PCR, gel electrophoresis, DNA sequence acquisition and DNA sequence analysis.
 Some field work (in streams), too!